Handling Federal Crimes in Ohio with Hard-Hitting Defense in Dayton, OH

 Some federal and state laws cover the same type of conduct.
 For instance, 18 U.S.C. § 1201 and ORC § 2905.01 both concern kidnapping.
 When state and federal laws apply, depending on how the offense occurred, it could be prosecuted as a state crime, federal crime, or both.
 The U.S. has a double jeopardy doctrine providing that a person cannot be charged for the same crime twice, but it does not apply when an offense falls under state and federal jurisdiction because they are considered two separate sovereigns.

-Our Dayton federal crimes attorney is familiar with the federal criminal justice process and can help navigate your case.
-Speak with us today by calling (513) 421-9790.
+Our federal crimes attorneys in Dayton is familiar with the federal criminal justice process and can help navigate your case.
+Speak with us today by calling (937) 228-9790.

 How Do Federal Investigations Work?

 A federal investigation begins with a crime report.
-If federal agents are alerted that federal law has been violated, they will start gathering evidence to determine whether the offense occurred and, if so, who committed it.
+If law enforcement officers are alerted that federal law has been violated, they will start gathering evidence to determine whether the offense occurred and, if so, who committed it.

 Although multiple federal law enforcement agencies exist in the U.S., generally, only one will investigate a possible crime.
 That said, depending on the conduct involved, multiple agencies may work together to identify a suspect.